Table of Contents

 Artificial heart valves may be necessary for patients whose natural heart valves no longer work as well as they should.
 After surgery, these patients are at increased risk of dangerous blood clots.
 Blood clots can result in stroke or pulmonary embolism.

 To prevent this, many doctors prescribe a type of medication called an anticoagulant (“blood thinner”) to patients.
-These drugs prevent blood from clotting too easily.
+These drugs prevent blood from clotting too easily and creating clots that can be problematic or life-threatening at times.
 A common anticoagulant in this family of drugs is Eliquis (generic name: apixaban).

 But you may have heard that Eliquis and artificial heart valves don’t go well together.
 Let’s take a deeper look at the problems involved and what you can do if you have an artificial heart valve but need an anticoagulant.